Biden, fellow Democrats back on campaign trail after third presidential debate

 Later, he accused Biden of being quick to tie himself to former President Barack Obama when it suited him and walk away when it did not.
 Biden was Obama’s vice president for eight years.

-Biden, who served under the first black U.S. president and enjoys strong support from likely black primary voters, also drew criticism for his response to whether Americans had a duty to repair the slavery’s legacy.
+Biden, who served under the first black U.S. president and enjoys strong support from likely black primary voters, also drew criticism for his response to whether Americans had a duty to repair slavery’s legacy.

 He transitioned into an answer related to education that suggested bringing social workers into black families’ homes to “help them deal with how to raise their children” and having a “record player on at night” to help with language acquisition.